verena-mayer-97/gd_final_proj/README.md

 ## Testsuite

-Along with _grammar\_19.lfg_ , a testsuite _ts.lfg_ contating 16 sentences was submitted.
+Along with _grammar\_19.lfg_ , a testsuite _ts.lfg_ contaning 16 sentences was submitted.
 It showcases sentences that can be parsed in the first sentences.
 The second part shows sentences that are ungrammatical and cannot be parsed.
 To highlight the remaining challenges mentioned above, the last sentences in the testfile are the ones that could be parsed although they are grammatically incorrect.

 ## Other files